KeckObservatory/mKTL/doc/example/daemon.rst

 :func:`Item.req_set`, as it covers the expected behavior of each method.
 For our example, the various items are intended to represent the market spot price of different precious metals.
-In this case, the :func:`req_refresh` method may request the current value from a website, and :func:`req_set` would not be defined, since we don't get to change the actual market value.
+In this case, the :func:`Item.req_refresh` method may request the current value from a website, and :func:`Item.req_set` would not be defined, since we don't get to change the actual market value.
 To pick one example::